President of the United States

 Public Utilities Commissioner

-25 years old, 2 years residency, qualified voter of the state, no
+25 years old, 2 years residency, qualified voter of the state, no conflict of interest

 Circuit Court Judges